By Jeff Cross

-Successful, dedicated carpet and furniture cleaning technicians know what they are doing, and can effectively handle a wide variety of cleaning challenges.
+Successful, dedicated carpet and furniture cleaning technicians know what they are doing, and can effectively handle a wide variety of cleaning challenges — including some tough spot and stain ID issues.

 But that doesn’t mean each and every job is a complete success.